-The grouping of the instructions for the derivation of the coefficients and the corresponding measurements is presented in [12].
-Some results are given here.
-In Figure 4 the effect of the register number for data-processing instructions in register addressing mode is presented.
-Actual physical measurements were compared with the estimated energy values, as they are produced using the selected coefficients, for various instructions.
-The error in most cases was less than 3%.
-The energy consumption versus the number of 1s in operand values for the STR instruction is shown in Figure 5.
+In Fig. 4 the effect of the register number for dataprocessing instructions in register addressing mode is presented.
+The error in estimation for the selected coefficient is less than 3%.
+Such a value of the error characterizes all the selected coefficients.
+The energy consumption versus the number of 1s in operand values for the STR instruction is shown in Fig. 5.
 The linear dependency is obvious in both figures.
+Such a linearity has been observed and for the rest factors.

 To evaluate the absolute accuracy of our modeling approach, real kernels were used as benchmarks.
-The corresponding assembly list have been extracted from C programs by utilizing the facilities of the armcc tool, shipped with the ARM ADS software distribution.
-The energy consumption during the cycles of the program was calculated by direct measurement of the drawn current and by using the derived models and equation (14).
-According to our results the error of our approach in real life programs was found to be less than 5%.
+The corresponding assembly list has been extracted from C programs by utilizing the facilities of the armcc tool, shipped with the ARM ADS software distribution.
+The energy consumption during the cycles of the program was calculated by direct measurement of the drawn current and by using the derived models and Eq.
+(14).
+In Table 3 the measured and estimated energy consumption for five common software kernels are presented.
+According to our results the error of our modeling approach in real programs was found to be less than 5-6%.

 Fig. 4.
-The effect of register number for data-processing instructions in register addressing mode
+The effect of register number for data-processing instructions in register addressing mode.

 Fig. 5.
-Energy consumption versus the number of 1s in operand values for the STR instruction
+Energy consumption versus the number of 1s in operand values for the STR instruction.